What is Chikungunya?

-The incubation (between being bitten and developing symptoms) ranges from 1 to 12 days, with an average of 4 to 7 days.
-The main clinical features are fever, joint pain, muscle pain and headache.
+The main symptoms are fever, joint pain, muscle pain and headache.
 Joint pains are a characteristic symptom.
-Benign haemorrhagic symptoms, such as bleeding from the nose or gums, are possible, in particular in children.
+Bleeding from the nose or gums may happen, particularly in children.

-While most cases recover without complications, the development of a more chronic phase is possible, with persistent joint pains.
-Recovery may take several weeks for these patients, coinciding with pronounced lethargy.
-Younger people tend to recover in a matter of a one or two weeks; middle-aged and elderly tend to take one to three months for full recovery.
+While most cases recover without complications, some people may develop a more chronic phase with persistent joint pains.
+Recovery may take several weeks for these patients, coinciding with extreme tiredness.
+Younger people tend to recover in a matter of a one or two weeks while middle-aged and elderly tend to take 1-3 months for full recovery.

-Treatment for Chikungunya fever involves pain relief and anti-fever medication.
-There is currently no vaccine against the virus responsible for causing Chikungunya.
-Travellers to affected areas are advised to take sensible precautions against mosquito bites (see our section on protecting yourself from mosquito bites).
+Treatment for Chikungunya involves pain relief and anti-fever medication.
+There is currently no vaccine against the Chikungunya virus.
+Travellers to affected areas are advised to prevent mosquito bites.

 Although the risk of serious disease is low, certain groups are at higher risk, including: